What Is a Plug Weld and How Is It Done?

 Angle note Countersink Cut the taper

-Use these callouts to match plug weld applications and preserve plug weld advantages: strong load transfer, clean access, and efficient assembly.
+Use these callouts to match the drawing and preserve plug weld advantages.
+You get strong load transfer, clean access, and efficient assembly when you follow the symbol.

 Common Plug Welding Mistakes

-Your process should be deliberate, efficient, and structurally honest.
-Additionally, ensure proper cleaning of aluminum to avoid porosity in your welds.
+Your process should stay deliberate, efficient, and structurally honest.
+If you weld aluminum, use proper cleaning of aluminum to reduce porosity in your welds.

 Frequently Asked Questions